 Who should be listed as an author on your paper?
-IEEE’s definition of authorship will help you answer that question and clarify each author’s responsibilities.
+The IEEE definition of authorship will help you answer that question and clarify each author’s responsibilities.

 IEEE considers individuals who meet all of the following criteria to be authors:

-- Approved the final version of the article as accepted for publication, including references.
+- Approved the final version of the paper as accepted for publication, including references.

-Contributors who do not meet all of the above criteria may be included in the Acknowledgment section of the article.
-Omitting an author who contributed to your article or including a person who did not fulfill all of the above requirements is considered a breach of publishing ethics.
+Contributors who do not meet all of the above criteria may be included in the Acknowledgment section of the paper.
+Omitting an author who contributed to your paper or including a person who did not fulfill all of the above requirements is considered a breach of publishing ethics.

 Source: IEEE Publication Services and Products Board Operations Manual, Section 8.2.1.A.1.